-Texas has long been a powerhouse for innovation, from energy technology breakthroughs in Houston to cutting-edge software development in Austin.
-Now, the Lone Star State is doubling down on its commitment to research and development with significant changes to its R&D tax credit program that could reshape how innovative businesses approach their tax planning.
+Texas has always been a leader in innovation, from major energy tech breakthroughs in Houston to world-class software development in Austin.
+Now, the Lone Star State is taking its commitment to research and development even further with major updates to its R&D tax credit program that could change the way innovative companies approach their tax strategies.

 The Current Landscape: What’s Changing and Why

-The Texas R&D tax credit program has been a valuable incentive for businesses conducting qualified research activities within the state.
-However, the current program was set to expire on December 31, 2026, creating uncertainty for companies making long-term R&D investments.
-Recognizing this challenge, the Texas legislature has introduced comprehensive reforms tthat promise to modernize and expand the program.
+The Texas R&D tax credit program has long been a valuable incentive for businesses conducting qualified research in the state.
+But with the program set to expire on December 31, 2026, many companies have faced uncertainty about making long-term R&D investments.
+To address this, Texas lawmakers have introduced comprehensive reforms designed to modernize and expand the program.

 Four Key Changes That Will Impact Your Business